 By Air: The Kuala Lumpur International Airport (KLIA) is located in Sepand at a distance of approximately 50km from the city.
-IndiGo now provides direct connectivity between Kuala Lumpur and Delhi & Bengaluru along with seamless connections to other cities in India.
+IndiGo now provides flights to Kuala Lumpur with direct connectivity between Kuala Lumpur and Delhi & Bengaluru along with seamless connections to other cities in India.

 Getting around: Kuala Lumpur has a vast network of buses, taxis and commuter trains connecting various parts of the city as well as the suburbs.
 You can also use Kuala Lumpur's metro system that includes monorail and rapid transit trains.